hobart logo

 A teenage girl posed for a picture in front of the Build-A-Bear toy blocks.
 An idea hit me, clear as day.
 Madison.
 Check Madison’s story.
 I pulled my phone out.
 And sure enough, there they were in her insta, posting at the mall.
 Pictures of Lucas trying on wigs at Spencer’s.
 A selfie of her in a changing room.
 The most recent was a looped boomerang of Lucas throwing fries at the camera, uploaded four minutes ago.
 They were at the food court.

-They read as a couple from the jump, practically entwined.
+They read as a couple from the jump, practically intertwined.
 Madison’s legs stretched out underneath the table and rested on Lucas’s lap.
 He caressed her socked feet with absent-minded tenderness, as if it were an action of habit.
 They began to laugh loudly, though not obnoxiously so, their teenage carelessness tempered by an underlying refinement.
 Even in a moment of abandon, the two projected a sense of control about them.
 What struck me most was Madison’s beauty.
 Or rather, her beauty processed through Lucas’s gaze.
 The way he looked at her with such overwhelming want.
 I imagined her as the final hydra-like boss from Luminous City.
 She removed Lucas’s heart with her French tips and brought it still beating to her lips.
 She pierced the left ventricle with an old-fashioned plastic straw and sipped on it like a fountain Sprite, careful not to waste a drop.

 My cheeks grew hot.
 I was close to crying.

 A middle-aged woman with a tray asked me to move out of her way.
 I apologized and sank into a nearby swivel chair.
 How had I miscalculated things so severely?
-Lucas and Madison’s social media presence had portrayed an obvious platonic friendship.
+Lucas and Madison’s social media presence had portrayed an obviously platonic friendship.
 No hints of romance to be found.
 Maybe I was just out of sync with the rituals of teenage coupling.
 The more likely answer: I was a creep, lusting after a barely-legal youth.

 Lucas lowered Madison’s feet to the floor and got up from the table.
 He looked around.
 Madison remained seated.
 She pointed him toward the bathrooms, perpendicular from my current location.
 Lucas got up and walked toward them.
 I wasted no time mulling over my next course of action.
 I knew right away what had to be done.
 I stood from my chair and followed Lucas into the restroom.
 I could not leave the mall empty handed.

 I pushed open the door and he was the only guy inside, about to unzip at the far urinal.
 I made my way slowly towards the spot next to him.
 To approach the urinal closest to another man was an admittedly bold move, an act that would communicate my intentions almost immediately.
 I ignored my moral qualms and entered into the bracketed piss zone.
 My hands trembled as I played with my pants, searching for the button.
 I looked down at the tiled ground, at Lucas’s dirtied Converse.
 His face was a blurred flame at my side, a burning bush I dared not to behold.
 My concentration returned to the task at hand.
 For a few panicked seconds I feared I’d be unable to pee.
 But then, thankfully, it came.
-The urine hit the porcelain basin below and the whole bathroom alive with the heavy sound of my piss, and I thought of Lucas, just one urinal over, connected to me by the plumbing, through his stream, like a yellow cord.
+The urine hit the porcelain basin below and the whole bathroom came alive with the heavy sound of my piss, and I thought of Lucas, just one urinal over, connected to me by the plumbing, through his stream, like a yellow cord.
 For a moment, we were in union.
 Brothers in arms, taking a leak side-by-side.
 This is enough, I told myself.
 Let this be enough.
 I wished for it to be true.
 But it was not.

-So, I looked.
+So I looked.
 And the dick was beautiful.
 With a sizeable girth readily apparent, even while flaccid.
 He was uncircumcised, the foreskin he held back significantly darker than his facial complexion.
 The pubes were trimmed, not fully shaven.
 It was then a great swelling of desire rose within me.
 I raised my head.
 He was looking straight at me.

 We stood there, staring at each other, completely still.
 His face was inscrutable.
 I couldn’t tell whether he wanted to beat me up or fuck.
 Probably both.
 Curiosity and rage swirled behind his eyes, in equal measure.
 I longed to stay within this prelapsarian state for all eternity.
 When he finally broke rank and moved his eyeline towards my crotch, I lit up like a float in an electrical parade.
 The moment I’d edged toward for months was finally here.